khatri-manit/khatri-manit.github.io/LabGuide200.md

 ![](./images/thirdsqloutput.png)

-6. In order to find the sales trend for each product in each day, enter the following sql statement in the second paragraph-
+6. In order to find the sales trend for each product in each day, enter the following sql statement in the fourth paragraph-

    SELECT count(order_id),order_hour_of_day from l_marketbasket group by order_hour_of_day ;
    Click run icon in the first paragraph as shown in the screenshot.